DETAILED ACTION

 Regarding Claims 7 and 16: The limitation(s), as drafted, is a process that, under its broadest reasonable interpretation, covers performance of the limitation(s) in the mind.
 That is, other than the additional elements, nothing in the claim limitation(s) precludes the step from practically being performed in the mind.

 These judicial exceptions are not integrated into a practical application.
-The additional element(s) of wherein the machine learned classifiers include different types of classifiers selected to reduce bias in label generation recite merely adding the words “apply it” (or an equivalent) with the judicial exception, or mere instructions to implement an abstract idea on a computer, or merely uses a computer as a tool to perform an abstract idea - see MPEP 2106.05(f).
+The additional element(s) of wherein the machine learned classifiers include classifiers selected to reduce bias in label generation recite merely adding the words “apply it” (or an equivalent) with the judicial exception, or mere instructions to implement an abstract idea on a computer, or merely uses a computer as a tool to perform an abstract idea - see MPEP 2106.05(f).
 Accordingly, this does not integrate the abstract idea into a practical application because it does not impose any meaningful limits on practicing the abstract idea.

 The claim does not include additional elements that are sufficient to amount to significantly more than the judicial exception.
-As discussed above with respect to integration of the abstract idea into a practical application, the additional element(s) of wherein the machine learned classifiers include different types of classifiers selected to reduce bias in label generation recite adding the words “apply it” (or an equivalent) with the judicial exception, or mere instructions to implement an abstract idea on a computer, or merely uses a computer as a tool to perform an abstract idea - see MPEP 2106.05(f).
+As discussed above with respect to integration of the abstract idea into a practical application, the additional element(s) of wherein the machine learned classifiers include classifiers selected to reduce bias in label generation recite adding the words “apply it” (or an equivalent) with the judicial exception, or mere instructions to implement an abstract idea on a computer, or merely uses a computer as a tool to perform an abstract idea - see MPEP 2106.05(f).
 Accordingly, the claims are not patent eligible.

 Regarding Claims 8 and 17: The limitation(s), as drafted, are a process that, under its broadest reasonable interpretation, covers performance of the limitation(s) in the mind.
 That is, nothing in the claim limitation(s) precludes the step from practically being performed in the mind.